Logo Voyage

 Stay safe

-England by large is a safe place to visit and English people take safety very seriously with violent crime against tourists and those who are different being rare, however you should always use general common sense to ensure you keep out of trouble.
-England's crime rate is moderate for European standards, but like most countries, in major cities you will find outlying suburban and inner city areas where poverty, crime and gang violence are common.
-These areas can be particularly risky and should be avoided.
-Common sense is the best way to stay safe, and it is unlikely a visitor would end up in such areas.
+England by and large is a safe place to visit and its level of crime is moderate for European standards.
+In major cities you will find outlying suburban and inner city areas where poverty, crime and gang violence are common.
+These areas can be particularly risky and should be avoided, but it is unlikely a visitor would end up there.

 Crime rates are generally very low in rural areas.
-Take care when driving on country lanes as they can become very narrow and the lesser travelled ones are often in poorer condition.
+Take care when driving on country lanes as they can become very narrow and the lesser travelled ones are sometimes in poorer condition.
 It is worth taking extra care on public transport at night, as drunks can be a problem.
-In some cities, there have been incidents of street gangs carrying out robberies on buses and trains at night.
-Visitors should not be too concerned, however, as these are very rare occurrences.
+In some cities, there have been incidents of street gangs carrying out robberies on buses and trains at night, although these are very rare occurrences.

 Some town and city centres should be approached with caution during the later evening on Fridays and Saturdays in particular, as high levels of drunkenness can be rife.
 Late at night it is not uncommon to find groups of drunk people on the street, but unless you go out of your way to provoke trouble you are unlikely to experience any problems.
-The police have fairly wide ranging powers to fine or arrest people who are causing a disturbance, and although they can be more heavy-handed in major cities they are generally tolerant.
+The police have fairly wide ranging powers to fine or arrest people who are causing a disturbance, and although they can be more heavy-handed in major cities they are tolerant.
 Drinking alcohol in public (except outside a bar or pub) is not permitted in some towns and areas of cities.
-If you are stopped by the police, avoid arguing and be sure to appear respectful.
-Do not try to reason with them, and above all, do not swear, because although it has been ruled that swearing is not a crime, police will often arrest people who swear at them.
-At night it is also recommended that you use licensed taxis or licensed mini cabs.
+If you are stopped by the police, appear respectful.
+Do not try to reason with them, and above all, do not swear, because police will often arrest people who swear at them.
+At night it is also recommended that you use licensed taxis and mini cabs.

-Jay walking is not illegal except on motorways, but always try and cross at designated pedestrian crossings.
-Most operate a "push the button and wait for the green man" system, but zebra crossings are also widespread, particularly outside of city centres – identified by white stripes on the road and yellow flashing spherical lights – pedestrians have right of way but it is advisable to make eye contact with the driver before stepping into the road.
-Unlike in many other countries English drivers tend to be very respectful of the laws around zebra crossings, with England having among the best road safety in Europe.
+Jay walking is not illegal except on motorways, but it is safer to cross at designated pedestrian crossings.
+Most operate a "push the button and wait for the green man" system, but zebra crossings are also widespread, particularly outside of city centres – identified by white stripes on the road and yellow flashing spherical lights – where pedestrians have right of way but it is best to make eye contact with a driver before stepping into the road.
+English drivers tend to be very respectful of the laws around zebra crossings, with England having among the best road safety in Europe.

-England's transport network does not generally have any major safety issues.
+The transport network does not have any major safety issues.
 Vigilance about security and safety issues (such as suspect packages) is appreciated, and the employees of transport organisations are generally appreciative of appropriately voiced concerns.

 The United Kingdom has strict laws with regards to firearm ownership.
-Handguns such as pistols and revolvers, as well as semi-automatic rifles are prohibited, even for sporting purposes, while a licence is required to own, carry or use any other type of firearm.
+Handguns such as pistols and revolvers, as well as semi-automatic rifles are prohibited, even for sporting purposes or for hunting, while a licence is required to own, carry or use any other type of firearm.
 Bringing a firearm into the United Kingdom is extremely difficult, and all visitors who wish to do so are required to obtain a permit well before their arrival.

 Take care on matchdays in football and rugby, particularly for teams known for their strong rivalry, or teams from the same town or city facing one another.
 These can get violent if you wear the wrong team's kit in the wrong place, or if you mock the opposing team.
 Hooliganism has died down and if you use common sense, you will be safe.